 - All students seeking a Minor in Sustainability can double count a maximum of 2 courses toward their major and minor.
 The only exception being the students seeking a Dual Degree (BSArch and BSCE).
 These students can double count a maximum of 4 courses for their minor, 2 for each major.

-- A course that is not listed on the current list of approved course offerings can be proposed by a student to the Undergraduate Associate Dean for approval.
+- A course that is not listed on the current list of approved course offerings can be proposed by a student to the Associate Dean of Undergraduate Studies for approval.

-- Students interested in pursuing this minor need to first, let their advisor know and then set up a meeting with Alyssa Fields to review their tracking sheet options.
-Upon confirmation the minor is possible, the advisor will approve and the Minor form is to be completed.
+- Students interested in pursuing this minor need to meet with the Associate Dean of Undergraduate Studies to review their tracking sheet options.
+Upon confirmation that the minor is possible, the Associate Dean will send a Google Form to the student to be completed.

 - For BAAS students, Areas of Interest can count toward the minor (these are not considered double counting).

 - For BSArch students, Program Electives can count toward the minor (these are not considered double counting).

 Advising will be undertaken by the School of Architecture & Planning.
-Contact Alyssa Fields at firstname.lastname@example.org for more information.
+Contact email@example.com for more information.